 Meaning & History

-Other Languages & CulturesEadgyð(Anglo-Saxon) Edita(Croatian) Edita(Czech) Édith(French) Edit(Hungarian) Edīte(Latvian) Edita(Lithuanian) Eda(Medieval English) Edyta(Polish) Edite(Portuguese) Edita(Slovak) Edita(Slovene)
+Other Languages & CulturesEadgyð(Anglo-Saxon) Edita(Croatian) Edita(Czech) Édith(French) Edit(Hungarian) Edīte(Latvian) Edita(Lithuanian) Eda(Medieval English) Edyta(Polish) Edite(Portuguese) Edita(Serbian) Edita(Slovak) Edita(Slovene)

-authors, Baccano characters, Bobs Burgers characters, Charles Dickens characters, Divergent characters, Downton Abbey characters, Elder Scrolls characters, fashion designers, first ladies of the USA, fortune, literature, movies, musicians, never out of the US top 1000, outdated, Philip K Dick characters, princesses, saints, song titles, storms, television, Thomas Hardy characters, top 10 in Canada, wealth, world leaders
+authors, Baccano characters, Bobs Burgers characters, Charles Dickens characters, Divergent characters, Downton Abbey characters, Elder Scrolls characters, ends in -ith, fashion designers, first ladies of the USA, fortune, Genshin Impact characters, Joni Mitchell songs, literature, movies, never out of the US top 1000, Philip K. Dick characters, princesses, saints, song titles, Star Trek characters, storms, Strike Witches characters, television, Thomas Hardy characters, top 10 in Canada, war, wealth, world leaders